 BC Energy Step Code

-Effective November 1, 2018, the District of Oak Bay has implemented the BC Energy Step Code.
+The BC Energy Step Code is in effect in Oak Bay.
 This is a provincial standard that provides a consistent, tiered approach to achieving more energy efficient buildings.
 The Step Code does not specify how you must construct a building, but it does identify how the steps must be met.
 This is done with the help of an energy advisor.
 Energy modelling and on site testing will demonstrate how the design and construction of the building will meet the Step Code requirements.

-In Oak Bay, building permit applications for new construction, including Part 9 residential (eg. single family homes, duplexes) and Part 3 residential / commercial (eg. larger multifamily projects, commercial and office buildings) will have to demonstrate compliance and be constructed to meet Step 1 of of Step Code.
-The District of Oak Bay has partnered with BC Hydro to offer a 2019 Energy Step Code rebate program.
+The District of Oak Bay has also partnered with BC Hydro to offer a 2019 Energy Step Code rebate program.
 Please contact the Building and Planning Department to find out how you may qualify for a rebate.

 Want more information?
 Check the following links for additional details.